-Venmo is a digital wallet, that is owned by PayPal.
+Venmo is a digital wallet that is owned by PayPal.
 Venmo is a tool that makes it easier for people to transfer money.
 The app allows you to take your coworkers, friends, or family out and be able to split bills or ride fares.

 Venmo also has become a social network in regards to their news feed.
-When making a transaction to someone you have to add a memo about the transfer.
-You can have your account be public or private you can even restrict people.
+When making a transaction to someone, you have to add a memo about the transfer; you can have your account be public or private, you can even restrict people.

 Is Venmo Safe?

-Anywhere that holds money you can expect criminals to try and get ahold of it.
+Anywhere that holds the money, you can expect criminals to try and get ahold of it.
 Venmo has a plethora of security tools to ensure safety to its users.
 People accessing the application can set up a two-layer authentication process for transfers.
 You can also create a PIN for the app.

-As mentioned before, Venmo is supposed to make on the go transactions and is not meant to be your general purpose platform.
-Essentially when transferring money it is intended to go to people you know or verified merchants by Venmo.
+As mentioned before, Venmo is supposed to make on the go transactions and is not meant to be your general-purpose platform.
+Essentially when transferring money, it is intended to go to people you know or verified merchants by Venmo.

 - Venmo is not your credit or debit card, be aware of making purchases.
 It is easy to fall into a scam when making a purchase.
 Say you wanted to sell something off Offer up and you accept the balance of the payment and ship the item.
-To your knowledge you notice you lose money because payment that was used was a hacked account or stolen credit card.
+To your knowledge, you notice you lose money because the payment that was used was a hacked account or stolen credit card.
 Now you are out of money and your item.

 Here is some advice when using this app to ensure you feel safer

-- Less is more, try to keep a regular balance in the account so you are not susceptible to losing a lot of money IF hacked
+- Less is more, try to keep a regular balance in the account, so you are not susceptible to losing a lot of money IF hacked

 - Set a PIN for your login so there is no one else who can access your account